COVID-19 SITUATION IN SPAIN

 Restrictions remain in effect throughout Spain and vary widely by region.
 International students are encouraged to monitor regional governments’ websites and local press reports for more information.
-Students must ensure that th eyare familiar with local requirements before traveling between regions in Spain, specially if when travelling to the Canary Islands or the Balearic Islands.
+You should ensure you are familiar with local requirements before traveling between regions in Spain, especially if you wish to travel to the Canary Islands or the Balearic Islands.
+Remember to follow the instructions of local authorities.
 Common restrictions or rules in all of Spain are:

-- Using a facemask covering mouth and nose in any public closed spaces.
+- Using a facemask covering your mouth and nose in any public closed spaces.

-- Using a facemask outdoors if there is less than 1.5 meters of physical distance between individuals.
+- Using a facemask outdoors if there are less than 1.5 meters of physical distance between individuals.